 To Provide Treatment.
-We may use and disclose your health information to coordinate care within the Hospice and with others involved in your care, such as your attending physician, members of the Hospice interdisciplinary team and other health care professionals who are involved in your care.
+We may use and disclose your health information to coordinate care within Alive and with others involved in your care, such as your attending physician, members of Alive interdisciplinary team and other health care professionals who are involved in your care.
 For example, physicians involved in your care will need information about your symptoms in order to prescribe appropriate medications.

 To Conduct Health Care Operations.
 We may use and disclose health information in order to facilitate our internal operations and to provide quality care to all of our patients, including proper administration of records, evaluation of quality of treatment, assessing the care and outcome of your case and others like it, arranging for legal services and providing appointment reminders.